damienbod/AngularWebpackVisualStudio/Angular2WebpackVisualStudio/src/preparationBlog/blog.md

 <strong>Notes:</strong>

+The webpack configuration could also build all of the scss and css files to a separate app.css or app."hash".css which could be loaded as a single file in the distribution.
+Some of the vendor js and css could also be loaded directly in the head using the index.html file and not included in the webpack build.

+If you’re building both the client application and the server application in separate projects, you could also consider angular-cli of angular2-webpack for the client application.

-Debugging the Angular 2 in Visual Studio is not possible with this setup.
+Debugging the Angular 2 in Visual Studio with breakpoints is not possible with this setup.
 The SPA app can be debugged in chrome.

 <strong>Links:</strong>